 - The Center for Children’s Justice whose mission is to promote community responsibility so every Pennsylvania child is protected from child abuse, including sexual abuse.

 - Look Out for Child Abuse is a collaboration of the Penn State Hershey Children’s Hospital, Department of Humanities and the Center on Children and the Law of the Penn State Dickinson School of Law.
-It is designed to be a repository of information regarding child abuse and neglect, including assistance in filling an online child abuse report form.
+It is designed to be a repository of information regarding child abuse and neglect.

 - Department of Human Services Mandated Reporter Childline information

 - PA Child Welfare Resource Center at the University of Pittsburgh School of Social Work